 There are several factors you would need to consider before heading out on the water.
 We have tried to summarise them below to give you some guidance on having a fun but safe winter jet ski session and included some of our JSS Top Tips.

 As always the number one thing on top of our list should be checking the weather?
 Predominantly what’s the wind doing and how is that going to affect my riding area?
 Is it going to stay the same conditions the whole time I’m out or is it going to pick up and create rougher sea conditions just at the point I start to feel tired?

-Stronger Wind will generally create rougher sea conditions resulting in more advanced riding techniques needed to be adapted therefore getting more fatigued quicker.
-JSS Top Tip : Monitor your energy levels and I would always recommend taking a 10 minute breather to let the adrenaline die off a bit to see how you are really feeling.
+Stronger wind will generally create rougher sea conditions resulting in more advanced riding techniques needing to be adapted therefore fatigue will set in quicker.
+JSS Top Tip: Monitor your energy levels and I would always recommend taking a 10 minute breather to let the adrenaline die off a bit to see how you are really feeling.

 It is always important to look at the wind direction and not just the strength.
 This will not only help determine the effect on the sea state in your local riding area but also how cold it will feel whilst riding.
 A great example of this is when we experience a Northerly wind in our local jet ski riding area of Poole / Bournemouth.
 This direction creates great flat conditions close in to the coastline as it is coming off of the land but will often feel a lot colder due the air originating from the polar regions.

-Also riding in flatter conditions will require less energy than riding in the rougher conditions we would expect to experience in a southerly wind, therefore it will be harder to keep the blood pumping round to the extremities of your body.
+Also riding in flatter conditions will require less energy than riding in the rougher conditions we would expect to experience in a southerly wind, therefore it will be harder to keep the blood pumping around the extremities of your body.